shariq1989/cookbook/content/recipe/Sesame_Tofu_Stirfry.md

 #### Can I freeze the tofu stir-fry?

-While you can freeze uncooked or fried firm tofu, I wouldn't suggest freezing stir-fried tofu, especially once it's cooked in a sauce; freezing and re-heating will alter the desired texture of the tofu.
+You can, but freezing and re-heating already cooked tofu will alter the texture.

 ### INSTRUCTIONS: STEP-BY-STEP

-1. Preheat the oven to 350 degrees and lightly oil a rimmed sheet pan.
+1. Pre-heat the oven to 350 degrees and lightly oil a [rimmed baking sheet](https://amzn.to/3BmRIbW).
 2. Prepare the tofu by patting it dry with a cloth to remove as much moisture as possible.
-Cut the tofu into bite-size cubes; I let my kids cut the tofu, which explains the varied sizing.
+Cut the tofu into bite-size cubes and lightly season with salt and pepper.
-3. Spread out the tofu onto the rimmed baking sheet, season with salt and pepper, and cook for 15 minutes, turning the tofu pieces midway to bake thoroughly.
+3. Spread out the tofu onto the [rimmed baking sheet](https://amzn.to/3BmRIbW) and cook for 15 minutes, turning the tofu pieces midway.

 {{< figure src="/images/msf1.jpg" class="instructionFigure">}}

-4. In a large skillet, warm sesame oil over medium-high heat and add the already baked tofu to a hot pan.
+4. In a large skillet or [wok](https://amzn.to/2YC4Mfx), warm sesame oil over medium-high heat and add the already baked tofu to the hot pan.
 Fry until the pieces become golden brown.
 Set aside.

 {{< figure src="/images/msf2.jpg" class="instructionFigure">}}